Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-ssh-2.md

   <title>Constellation Network automation with nodectl</title>
   <meta
     name="description"
-    content="nodectl installation of new Node"
+    content="nodectl installation of new node"
   />
 </head>

 ### Test `nodeadmin` access

 At this point in the installation process, we want to make sure our VPS access is properly setup before continuing.
-We will quickly access our Node using our newly created `nodeadmin` account.
+We will quickly access our node using our newly created `nodeadmin` account.

 #### DO NOT CLOSE THE INSTALLER TERMINAL WINDOW

 You should now copy the same configuration you used to access your instance initially (which opened our installation shell); however, using our `nodeadmin` user instead.

-*We are simply testing that we have access to our Node via the new `nodeadmin` account, before we continue to lock down our Node for better security.*
+*We are simply testing that we have access to our node via the new `nodeadmin` account, before we continue to lock down our node for better security.*

 ### Windows Test
 For Windows we will update our PuTTy configuration to use `nodeadmin` instead of the `ubuntu` user we initially setup, as our login user.